-Handicappers: The Office of Programs for Handicappers (OPHS) offers a special transportation service to students for whom the regular on-campus and offcampus bus systems are not yet accessible.
-A route is scheduled each term.
-This service is currently financed on a fee basis, paid either by the individual student or through vocational rehabili-For information about tation services. this service, dial 353-9642.
-CATA also has a service called "Spec-tran" which meets specialized needs.
+Handicappers: The Office of Programs for Handicapper Students (OPHS) offers special transportation services to students for whom the regular on-campus bus system is not yet accessible.
+For information about this service, dial 353-9642.
+CATA (the city bus system) also has a service called "Spec-tran" which meets specialized needs.
 It costs 50 cents and can be reached at 394-6230.